(Photo: Molly Culver)

 A gallery wall can look good no matter what you space is like.
 Work with what you’ve got—a patch of wall, a mix of pieces—and easily pull off a polished look.
-Whatever your “hang-up” might be, there’s an approach that will work for you.
+Whatever your “hang-up” might be, we've compiled the best gallery wall ideas for every type of space.

 Sometimes you just have to go for it!
-Interior stylist Tamara Lee Beltran went hog-wild for this light-hearted space, covering the room with floor-to-ceiling artwork in black frames to pull everything together.
+Interior stylist Tamara Lee Beltran went hog-wild for this light-hearted living room, covering its walls with floor-to-ceiling artwork in black frames to pull everything together.
 Interspersing non-precious objects—from the gold horse’s head to the rainbow—makes for a relaxed, youthful feel.

 There are no limits to gallery walls.
 Here, the homeowner took the art work right up to the ceiling, which gives it fantastic art gallery vibe.